kkote/stocks-data/README.md

 # Stocks Data

-Python program to retrieve stock data from API and insert into a MySQL database.
+Developed Python scripts to extract data from EOD Historical Data API and load it into a MySQL database.
+Additionally, storage and hosting setup using AWS, ensuring efficient data management and access.

 # How to Use